bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ```

 `b-table` provides a `busy` prop that will flag the table as busy, which you can
-set to `true` just before your async fetch, and then set it to `true` once you have your data, and just
+set to `true` just before your async fetch, and then set it to `false` once you have your data, and just
 before you send it to the table for display.

 By default, the items provider function is responsible for **all** paging, filtering, and sorting